ubghacking/ubghacking.github.io/_pages/01_about.md

 We are a group of information technology professionals during the day, and computer hackers by night.
 ALl team members work in the information security field in one fashion or another.
 There is a collective background from defenfisve security administrators, offensive penetration testers and red teamers.
 We share a common goal of having a passion to learn to sharpen our skills.
 Whether we are at our home doing Hack The Box, online Capture The Flag challenges, Pentesterlabs, or at a con participating, we all enjoy learning new ways to gain privileged access.

+Want to join our team?
+Message nanobyte#1089 on discord!

-About our Hack The Box team:
+<center>About our Hack The Box team:

 We are almost to the top 100!
 <script src="https://www.hackthebox.eu/badge/team/1845"></script>